YahiaElTai/ms-commerce/README.md

 Each service has basic crud operations with a highly simplified data model.

+### API Documentation

+The documentation for this project was created with postman and can be found [here](https://documenter.getpostman.com/view/8722825/2s8YsryZiW).

 ### Events

 - **Cart service**: `cart_created`, `cart_updated`, `cart_deleted`